 The materials attached provide additional information and detail on the capital improvement funding for FY 2023.
 The attachments include: (1) a five-year summary of capital improvement funding and (2) the detail of the projects requested and funded for USHE institutions in FY 2023.

-Commissioner's Recommendation This in an information item only; no action is required
+This in an information item only; no action is required